ChetanSahu07/backend/readme.md

 do it like: npm install --save-dev nodemon and then go to scripts in pacakage.json and write "dev" : "nodemon src/index.js"

+## now set the folders and perttier

+## Now set the mongoDB atlas and then set link in .env

+now install mongoose express and dotenv then there are two approaches to connect to db one is ifi and second is in db -- Always remember the try catch and async await while connecting to db because db is another continent.
+-- As early as possible , import the dotenv to our file because it make access of every .env file to all other files. traditional method to import dotenv : require('dotenv').config({path:'./env'}) but we will use another method